razakj/modbusjs/README.md

 *   options: Optional
     *   timeout: Request timeout.
 Default is 5 seconds.
     *   unsigned: By default all the results are converted as signed.
 If this options is TRUE then unsigned will be used instead.

-If request is successful then result is returned with following attributes
+Returns promise with following result
 *   result: Array of (U)Int16
 *   request: Request object
 *   response: Response object